microsoft/Windows-IoT-Samples/samples/interop-customvision-textmsg-uwpapp/README.md

    - Save and exit nano: press **CTRL+x**, confirm save and exit with **Y** and press **Enter**.

-- Restart the iotedge by running the below command.
+- Restart the iotedge service by running the below command.

    ```
    sudo systemctl restart iotedge